 Help your student celebrate a birthday on "the Hill" by sending a 9-inch cake or a 12-inch round cookie!
 It will be presented to them on their birthday.
-The cost is \$15.
+The cost is \$15.00.
 There are options to do this below:

-- 1) Download and complete the order form on the parents' page on culver.edu and send to studentlife@culver.edu.
-A check can be mailed to C-SC Student Life Office, ATTN: Birthday Celebration, One College Hill, Canton, Mo.
-63435 - 2) Call the student life office at 573-288-6472 and provide the necessary information over the phone. - 3) Order via email by contacting Student Life at studentlife@culver.edu.
+- 1) Order online using the link on the parents' page on culver.edu.
+This method allows you to pay online with a debit or credit card. - 2) Download the order form, which can also be found on the parents' page on www.culver.edu.
+This can be mailed or emailed to Student Life at studentlife@culver.edu A check can be mailed to C-SC Student Life Office, ATTN: Birthday Celebration, One College Hill, Canton, Mo.
+63435